 The TMT A and B, Trail Making Test, is a test that was invented by American soldiers in 1947.

 This test is one of the key tests for the examination of executive functions, especially for elderly people with cognitive impairment.

 The clock test is classic, it asks the older person to draw a pre-set time with the small and the big hand .

 [tab:K.T.
 Attention test]

 The K.T. is an attention test which allows early identification of cognitive impairment.
 This test is in clinical validation.

 Inspired attention KT test.
 Halter, C. (1976).
 Manuel Editest Brussels.

 Ya-Huei Wu et al. Aging, Neuropsychology, and Cognition, 2013[tab:MIS Memory Impairment Screen]

-The Memory Impairment Screen (MIS) is a test of a series of 4 words developed by Buschke et al for the identification of dementia syndromes (DSM-III-R).
+The Memory Impairment Screen (MIS) is a series of test of 4 words developed by Buschke et al for the identification of dementia syndromes (DSM-III-R).